influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 ### max-concurrent-compactions = 0

-The maximum number of concurrent full and level [compactions](/influxdb/v1.5/concepts/storage_engine/#compactions) that can run at one time.
-A value of 0 results in runtime.GOMAXPROCS(0) used at runtime.
+The maximum number of concurrent full and level compactions.
+The default value of `0` results in 50% of the CPU cores being used for compactions at runtime.
+With the default setting, at most 4 cores will be used.
+If explicitly set, the number of cores used for compaction is limited to the specified value.
 This setting does not apply to cache snapshotting.

 Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`